boshlike/wandr/README.md

 # Wandr
 ## App Description

 A cross between travel log and travel planning that allows users to add places they have been or intend to go and visualise the places on the map with links to each place.
 Ability to search for a place with Bing maps.
 Planned trips have the ability to search for flights through the Skyscanner widget.

-A user profile and login functionality.

 ## User Stories (with those achieved and failed)